 During my first trip to Costa Rica, I flew Southwest Airlines to San Jose and then caught a 30-minute commuter flight to Quepos on Sansa Airlines.
 From Quepos it took just 15 minutes to reach my VRBO in Manuel Antonio by taxi.
 Thereafter, I took the bus.

-Manuel Antonio By Night
+Manuel Antonio National Park at Night

 I was thrilled by the variety of wildlife visible at Manuel Antonio National Park by day.
 It really is the easiest place to spot wildlife in Costa Rica.
 But I couldn’t help but wonder… what happens after dark?!